silicogenesis/protkit/QUICK_START_GUIDE.md

 The surface area refers to the solvent accessible surface area (SASA) of the protein, chain, residue or atom.
 The surface area can be computed using the Lee-Richards or the Shrake-Rupley algorithm.
-The surface area then propagated from atoms to residues, chains and proteins.
+The surface area is then propagated from atoms to residues, chains and proteins.

 The current implementation uses FreeSASA for surface computations.
 FreeSASA is installed as one of the dependencies when Protkit is installed.